JenGar13/JKG-Elk-Stack-Project/README.md

 ### Using the Playbook

-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+In order to use the playbook, the user will need to have an Ansible control node already configured.
+Assuming they have such a control node provisioned:

 SSH into the control node and follow the steps below: